CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

 ## Summary

-In this exercise, you have completely containerized your web application with the help of docker and pushed them to the container registry.
+In this exercise, you have completely containerized your web application with the help of docker and pushed it to the container registry.